tshakah/pyxis/README.md

 Pyxis was built as a single repository with development simplicity in mind.

-To achieve this we had chosen to use [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) for dependencies handling and [Lerna](https://github.com/lerna/lerna/) manage versioning and publishing.
+We use [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) for handling dependencies and [Lerna](https://github.com/lerna/lerna/) to manage versioning and publishing.

 Run the following commands to setup your local dev environment: